 As an experienced ARD Program Lawyer, I help clients successfully navigate the complicated ARD application and admission process in Bucks County, Montgomery County, Chester County, Delaware County, and the nearby Pennsylvania Counties.
 Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 PA ARD Program Eligibility

 Pennsylvania created the ARD program to divert first-time non-violent offenders from the criminal justice system and allow participants to avoid having a criminal record.
 Each Pennsylvania County District Attorney sets the conditions for acceptance into ARD.
-General ARD program eligibility requirements include the following:
+For example, typical ARD program eligibility requirements include the following:

 - You have no prior criminal record

 - The police charged you with a misdemeanor crime